 One area that typically falls under the elder law umbrella is guardianship.
 Guardianship is a legal proceeding in which the court determines whether an individual is legally incapacitated and is therefore unable to make certain decisions on their own behalf.
 If the individual is declared incapacitated, the court will then appoint a guardian to exercise certain rights on behalf of the incapacitated person (known as the “Ward”) to manage their finances, property, and health care.

 If a family member or loved one is unable to make these important decisions due to incompetency, illness, or age, we can help the Guardian through this court process.
-We will make sure the Guardian is clear about their legal responsibilities to the Ward and to the court.
+We will make sure the Guardian is clear about his or her legal responsibilities to the Ward and to the court.
 By working with the Guardian and other close family members, we can attempt to avoid potential disputes and help your family during this emotional and difficult time.

 Florida enacted the Adult Protective Service Act in order to protect those Floridians who, because of age or disability, are prone to exploitation by others.
 The goal of this Act is to protect vulnerable adults from abuse, exploitation, and neglect.
 Abuse can be physical, mental, or emotional.
 Exploitation can involve the misuse of a power of attorney, taking of money or assets, or the intentional or negligent failure to effectively use the adult’s income or assets to provide for their care.
 The Act imposes on any person who knows or who has reasonable cause to suspect that a vulnerable adult has been or is being abused, neglected, or exploited a mandatory obligation to call the central abuse hotline.